EdoardoCocconi/Self-Driving_Car_Nanodegree/Project 5 - Extended Kalman FIlters/README.md

 | 0.5575          		| 0.5870                   						|
 | 0.6567          		| 0.7380                   						|

-None of the sensors alone is enough to generate estimates that respect the tolerances imposed by the project.
+None of the sensors alone is enough to generate estimates that respect the tolerances.

 ## Running the Extended Kalman Filter on your Machine